Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Universal causal separability criterion for density matrices

-At this point an interesting question can be formulated: what can be the physical meaning of Eqs.(2,3) in the context of preparation of either separable or entangled quantum state of bipartite system?
-In order to answer it let us analyze all the constituent terms of Eq.(3).
-First of all, it is obvious that the term $ \rho_{\lbrace k \rbrace_{j} \vert \lbrace k \rbrace_{j}} \rho_{\lbrace \bar{k} \rbrace_{j} \vert \lbrace \bar{k} \rbrace_{j}} $ can be treated as the probability of observer's \textit{ignorance} about the quantum state of generic quantum system in $ 2 \otimes 2 $ Hilbert space, i.e. it represents the estimation of the probability for the situation in system's history where the observer cannot say which composition of system's base states will be realized in the upcoming moment of time irrespectively to the fact whether given system have been LCR-transformed or not before.
-Naturally, the latter can happen with any quantum system only at the moment of the "preparation" of its entire density matrix or during the period of certain "contact interaction" between its constituent subsystems and evidently one can detect such stage either observing the system in the past or by "modeling" such the stage in system's history by means of a local causality reverse (LCR-) transformation (1) of the system.
+First of all, it is quite obvious that the probability $ \rho_{\lbrace k \rbrace_{j} \vert \lbrace k \rbrace_{j}} \rho_{\lbrace \bar{k} \rbrace_{j} \vert \lbrace \bar{k} \rbrace_{j}} $ can be treated as the \textit{measure of observer's ignorance} about the quantum state of generic quantum system in $ 2 \otimes 2 $ Hilbert space.
+In other words, the latter measure represents estimation of the probability for the situation in system's history where the observer cannot say which composition of system's base states will be realized in the upcoming moment of time irrespectively to the fact whether given system have been LCR-transformed or not before.
+Naturally, the latter can happen with any quantum system only at the moment of the "preparation" of its entire density matrix or during the period of certain "contact interaction" between its constituent subsystems and evidently one can detect such stage either observing the system in the past or by "modelling" such the stage in system's history by means of a local causality reversal (LCR-) transformation (1) of the system.
 Thus, we can denote this "observer's ignorance" probability in the case of bipartite quantum system with $ D=N=2 $ as

-where lower symbol $ \varnothing $ marks the fact that corresponding probability estimates the stage in system's preparation/projective measurement where the $ j $-th combination of certain observable $ k $ eigenstates cannot be assigned to a given quantum system at the moment of its density matrix preparation (or during the contact interaction between its constituent subsystems).
-Naturally, Eq.(4) is invariant with respect to LCR operation because for the "ignorance" probability it does not mean due to which specific sort of subsystems' temporal evolution such the "ignorance" in system's quantum state has occured.
+where lower symbol $ \varnothing $ marks the fact that corresponding probability estimates the stage of system's preparation/projective measurement where the $ j $-th combination of eigenstates of certain observable $ k $ cannot be assigned to a given quantum system at the moment of its density matrix preparation (or during the contact interaction between its constituent subsystems).
+Naturally, Eq.(4) is invariant with respect to LCR operation because for the "ignorance" probability it does not mean due to which specific sort of subsystems' temporal evolution such the "ignorance" in system's quantum state has been occurred.

 The meaning of the next term $ \rho^{T_{1}}_{\lbrace k \rbrace_{j} \vert \lbrace \bar{k} \rbrace_{j}} \rho^{T_{1}}_{ \lbrace \bar{k} \rbrace_{j} \vert \lbrace k \rbrace_{j}} $ in Eq.(3) seems to be a bit more familiar: it is just the probability of a \textit{ virtual quantum transition} between certain $ \lbrace k \rbrace_{j} $ combination of base quantum states and another base states combination $ \lbrace \bar{k} \rbrace_{j} $ being completely orthogonal to the former.
 Such a sort of virtual quantum transition may occur either in the past of given quantum system at the stage of its preparation or, alternatively, during the process of the causality reversal when system undergo again the moment of its preparation from its past.
 Obviously, at any moment when such a virtual transition happens (for example, in the case of two spins one can treat the latter as virtual spin-flip), especially at the moment of given density matrix preparation, one cannot identify the entire quantum state of the system with respect to eigenvalues of observable $ k $ from the spectrum of eigenvalues of this observable being strongly measured.
 That is why during such a virtual quantum transition the observer \textit{remains ignorant} about the existence of $ j $-th combination of subsystems' base states with respect to eigenstates of measured observable $ k $ in given quantum system.
 Therefore, one can introduce corresponding virtual quantum transition probability in the bipartite quantum system with $ D=N=2 $ as follows